saturneric/wg-easy-gluetun/README.md

 This project maintains compatibility with wg-easy by:
 - Regularly syncing with the latest wg-easy releases
 - Testing all updates for compatibility with Gluetun integration
+- Contributing usability improvements and bug fixes back to the upstream project

 ## 📋 Prerequisites